Connected Recruiting: Attract and Convert More Candidates

 When it comes to attracting candidates, it’s also helpful not to ask for something right away but rather to build a relationship by providing something of value, like content.
 This can ultimately help improve conversion rates.

 Langley’s recruiters engage with candidates by sharing content on LinkedIn and Facebook that isn’t strictly about jobs.
 Said Langley, “If you’re only broadcasting positions, then that’s all you do.”
 Instead, Langley’s team looks to attract candidates by sharing information about specific segments and skillsets and using this thought leadership to build a community.
-This is particularly helpful for smaller firms, added Copeland, who have the advantage of being more dynamic in producing content.
+This is particularly helpful for smaller agencies, added Copeland, who have the advantage of being more dynamic in producing content.

 How can agencies convert candidates?

 “People tend to view conversion as one thing,” Copeland said.
 They strictly look at leads, he said, without acknowledging that the attract phase is ongoing.
 Attracting candidates includes engaging with website users and trying to work them into the funnel in the first place, by, for example, capturing emails through gated content.
 If a user isn’t ready to apply to a job immediately, at least you have their information and can continue to reach out, so they know where to go when they are ready.

 Easy application processes are also important.
 Suppose your application process is quick and user-friendly.
 In that case, you’re more likely to have a higher application conversion rate, added Copeland, but the more convoluted your process is, the higher the chance is for conversion rates to drop off.